FulgerX2007/grafana-scheduled-reports-app/SETUP_GUIDE.md

 **Done!** Your plugin is now ready to render dashboards.

-**Note**: The managed service account will be named `extsvc-sheduled-reports-app` (using `extsvc-` prefix).
+**Note**: The managed service account will be named `extsvc-scheduled-reports-app` (using `extsvc-` prefix).
 You can find it in Grafana Admin → Configuration → Service Accounts.

 ---